csdswarm/playground-2r2dk8z0/statement.md

 // Even though we "say" we are using "classes", we are still really using prototypes.
 ```

 As you can see in the example above, the syntax is much cleaner, but we aren't really using classes.

-But
+They're still prototypes and they still
+have all the same issues that prototypes can have.

+At least JS classes abstract prototypes so it's not as likely we would utilize paradigms that would lead to the same types of confusion that can
+normally happen. ... in newer code that uses this class paradigm, but we often use libraries that may still be doing it the old way, and there are
+still plenty of ways, as we become more advanced in JS that we can unwittingly create more of this confusion if we're not careful.

+I haven't even gotten deeply into the "nesting" of functions and "this", which I would also highly recommend avoiding.

 ### What are the differences between classes and prototypes?